9 of 10 work slips ‘fake’: Haryana stares at Rs 1,500 cr scam

 Preliminary findings in the reports compiled by the DCs suggest a widespread network of fraudulent registrations — fake workers were enrolled using fabricated or manipulated records; work slips were generated without actual employment verification; benefits averaging Rs 2.5 lakh per worker were allegedly siphoned off by ineligible individuals.

-“The investigation is currently limited to the past two years, but records dating back to 2008 are also likely to be scrutinised.
+“The investigation is currently limited to the past two years, but records dating back to 2008 is also likely to be scrutinized.
 If similar irregularities are found, the total scam value could run into thousands of crores.
 Strict action against those responsible, with possible penalties for officials and intermediaries involved in facilitating the fraud, shall be ensured,” Vij said.

 Stay updated with the latest - Click here to follow us on Instagram